TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world-writing-blog-with-gatsby-nextjs-sveltekit/index.md

 I started using SvelteKit from `1.0.0-next.158` when it was still in its infancy.
 Back then things broke quite often either due to bugs or breaking changes which made using it rather precarious.
 Still, it was a sacrifice I was willing to make to escape React-land.

 Now comparing SvelteKit with Gatsby and Next.js, if you skip the obvious fact you are writing Svelte instead of React, the biggest difference I think comes down to ergonomics.
-While in the beginning it feels a little tedious relearning everything, I dare say you will get productive much quicker with Svelte/Kit.
+While in the beginning it feels a little tedious relearning everything, I dare say you will get productive much quicker with Svelte(Kit).

 Once you have grasped how subscription works using writables and derived values, you really don't need much to start making things.
 Compare this to React where the architecture might appear simple, but becomes increasingly more capricious as you start going deeper adding in additional libraries, sometimes yielding new and unexpected results.
-Did I say hooks annoy me? `useMemo, useEffect, useLayoutEffect, useCallback` - ugh.
+Did I say hooks annoy me? `useMemo, useEffect, useLayoutEffect, useCallback` — ugh.
 Necessary, perhaps.
 Tedious, certainly.
 And the eternal debate between Redux vs MobX vs zustand vs x?
 Thank God `react-router` doesn't break everything with every new major release anymore.

-This I feel is the biggest upside of Svelte/Kit.
+This I feel is the biggest upside of Svelte(Kit).
 It's just simpler.
 Much simple, such pragmatism.
 Being more standardized might seem limiting but in reality, it only removes another source of confusion and possibility of doing things really wrong.
 And in Svelte's case, the standard way is often really good.

 One big difference between SvelteKit and Gatsby/Next.js is the lack of file-to-page mapping as it was deemed too restricting.
 Instead, you create folders with your route's name and include various files such as `+page.svelte` for the page or `+layout.svelte` for the layout applied to the page and all of its subpages.